perlun/perlun.eu.org/programming/gameland/index.md

 The code is available on [GitHub](https://github.com/perlun/gameland-wasm) if you are interested in the full details on how it works.

+**Update 2018-03-16**: I made some adjustments to make it closer to the original; faster scrolling, more blinking.
+I also considered switching to [chiptune2](https://github.com/deskjet/chiptune2.js) as the `.mod` player but after implementing the change I benchmarked the two versions and concluded that the CPU usage was basically the same, so it wasn't quite worth it. `libopenmpt` (the C library used by chiptune2.js under the hood) has arguably a higher quality mixing code, but my usage of it is not 100% working so...
+I'm leaving it like this for now.

 ### The old version

 Finally, for reference, here is the output from running the original intro and